Privilege and the Personal-Political in Writing

 Sorry, no. We may read any story for escapism, but we must disable our inner critic if we’re to pretend it’s apolitical.

 Does any given bodice-ripper6 reinforce or challenge mores of sex, gender, and race?
 Does it exclude the disempowered or promote cultural diversity, repeating tropes comforting to WASPy readers in suburban America but disempowering to urban women, minorities, or even men?
-Does it reinforce stalking behavior and patterns of abuse in relationships7—never mind Fifty Shades of Grey?8 Nearly every romance, on some level, rises to these issues or fails to our collective detriment.
-Worse, embedded in the genre is the need to resolve on the upbeat—love always triumphs—which often necessitates glossing over or stopping short of any darker undertones.
+Does it reinforce stalking behavior and patterns of abuse in relationships7—never mind Fifty Shades of Grey?8 Embedded in the genre is the need to resolve on the upbeat—love always triumphs—which often necessitates glossing over or stopping short of any darker undertones.

 What about whodunits and mysteries?

-The point here is this: Writers have more license than most to alter the narrative of society.
+The point here is this: Writers often reinforce society’s existing narratives, even when they enjoy more license than most to alter the narrative.
 “Ils doivent envisager qu’une grande responsabilité est la suite inséparable d’un grand pouvoir.”—They must consider that great responsibility follows inseparably from great power.13

 In mainstream fiction, politics abound.
-Toward the end of his life, Michael Crichton became overtly political, but political themes run throughout his many novels.
-Stephen King, these days vocal about his positions, infused even his early books with underlying personal-political ideas.
+Toward the end of his life, Michael Crichton became overtly rightwing, but political themes run throughout his many novels, including the early works, the ones before he started writing “message fiction.”
+Stephen King, these days vocally leftwing, infused even his early books with underlying personal-political messages—all to excellent effect.
 J.K.
 Rowling, Danielle Steele, Jackie Collins, Dean Koontz, Paulo Coelho, James Patterson, C.S.
 Lewis, Clive Cussler, Anne Rice, Ian Fleming, or Tom Clancy—each has written through a lens which reinforced or challenged existing power structures, and each text may be reinterpreted today around personal-political themes.
-Each also still counts among the best-selling authors of all time.
+Each author also still counts among the best-selling of all time.

 Despite this, in fiction writing—literary and genre, if indeed these are separate pursuits—the word political often draws disdain, as if entertainment must necessarily be apolitical.
 As if it can be.
 If our grocery lists can’t avoid the political, what hope does our fiction have?